I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 Here are a few of my favorite ways:

 - Plan a special time when you can exclusively enjoy God.
-Every morning, I make some hot tea with honey and talk to God about my day.
+Every morning and afternoon, I make some hot tea and talk to God about my day.
 I pray for my loved ones, read the Bible, and listen to whatever He has to share with me.

-- Talk to God continuously throughout your day silently in your heart..an ongoing conversation.
+- Talk to God continuously throughout the day silently in your heart…an ongoing conversation.
 Share every part of your day.

 - Get alone and curl up on the couch with a blanket and your Bible at the end of the day and reflect on your day with God.